Messaging Analytics

 • Quality Rating: Reflects the performance level of the sender, based on user engagement and message quality as determined by Meta.
 A High rating suggests good message delivery performance and user experience.

 • Tier: Displays the messaging tier level assigned to the sender, which determines the maximum number of business-initiated conversations allowed per day.
-For example, a Tier value of 1,000 allows up to 1,000 customer-initiated conversations daily using approved templates.
+For example, a Tier value of 1,000 allows up to 1,000 customer-initiated conversations daily using approved message templates.

-• Authentication, Marketing, Utility, Service: Shows the number of messages sent per category, based on Meta’s classification of conversations and templates.
+• Authentication, Marketing, Utility, Service: Shows the number of messages sent per category, based on Meta's classification of conversations and message templates.

 • Total Messages: Sum of all message categories during the selected date range for each WhatsApp number (sender).